-Applications will be reviewed by a GFOA staff member as well as a panel of volunteers (the “Judges”).
-Volunteer Judges will be drawn from one of the following four categories:
+Applications will be reviewed by a GFOA staff member and 2 other judges (the “Judges”).
+The Judges will be drawn from one of the following four categories:

-The judges will use a 3-point scale to rate each Award Criteria.
-The 3-point scale is as follows:
+The judges will use a 6-point scale to rate each Award Criteria.
+The 6-point scale is as follows:

 - 1 – Does not meet criteria